Sailor tattoo: Early 20th century

 Some sailors and service members became professional tattoo artists.
 Amund Dietzel learned to tattoo as a sailor on Norwegian merchant ships in about 1905-1906.
-He opened a tattoo shop in the United States in 1913 or 1914 and became an influential tattoo artist who worked on many sailors and soldiers.
-Ben Corday worked on a sailing ship and in the Royal Marines, became a United States citizen in 1912, and worked as a tattoo artist and flash designer.
+Dietzel opened a tattoo shop in the United States in 1913 or 1914 and became an influential tattoo artist who worked on many sailors and soldiers.
 England had prominent tattoo artists in the early 1900s, including George Burchett, Sutherland Macdonald, and Tom Riley, who had served in the Royal Navy or British Army.
+In Germany, Christian Warlich, who said he had gone to sea as a young man, started tattooing in the port city of Hamburg in about 1919.